-Pleiospilos nelii is a mimicry plant with a pattern that helps it camouflage against granite blocks in its native habitat, resembling a small cracked rock.
+Pleiospilos nelii is a mimicry plant that resembles a small cracked rock.
+Its pattern helps it camouflage against granite blocks in its native habitat.

 Scientific Name